 "I realize now, though I never gave it much thought, that never in my life have I lived alone.
 There were times when I would have loved to have a few hours or days by myself, but it is a lot different than I would have imagined.
 I am fortunate to be in a place where there are plenty of other people around with whom to socialize.
 But at the end of the day—and at the beginning, also – there is just me."

 Lois, then 78, began to plan and build the next chapter of her life.
 She maintained oversight of family and financial matters and sole responsibility for the couple’s portfolio of philanthropic interests.
 She read widely about current events, informed herself about causes and organizations she believed were doing good work, and kept up with friends and family through traveling and lively email exchanges.
-She welcomed the first of the couple’s fourteen great-grandchildren in 2005 and 2006.
+She welcomed the first of the couple’s fifteen great-grandchildren in 2005 and 2006.

 Throughout her life, Lois savored the beauty of the outdoors as a skier, sailor, tennis player, golfer, hiker, birdwatcher, and gardener.
 These interests would continue to serve her well.
 Lois maintained her own cottage garden at Wake Robin and snowshoed on the campus into her mid-80s.
 She continued exercising regularly and found many stimulating friends and programs at Wake Robin and beyond to keep her active.
 She also found her membership in the Trinity Episcopal Church community uplifting and volunteered to help with monthly dinners for senior citizens in the wider community.

 Lois now had first-hand experience with the devastating effects of Alzheimer’s disease and with the medical community’s occasional lack of compassion and understanding in their interface with memory-impaired patients.
 She began having conversations with Mac’s physician at the Memory Care Center, Dr. William Pendlebury, who recalls that Lois: